soboapps/LoyaltyCard/README.md

 Todo list

 * Change cards to Fragments.
-I think this is what is need to have multiple accounts.
+I think this is what is needed to have multiple accounts.
 * Allow multiple card accounts
 	Store each NFC Tag with a Company Name
 		Currently the Card Name is pulled from the Te4xt Filed on th TAG and can be set manually, but this is only for 1 Tag.